-- South Semoran is the most affordable neighborhood, with a median listing price of $130,000.
+- South Semoran is the most affordable neighborhood, with a median listing home price of $137.1K.

 Below is the latest housing market data for the Orlando Area released by the Orlando Regional REALTOR® Association (ORRA).
 It clearly shows us that Orlando is a hot seller's real estate market and is bound to remain skewed to sellers over the next twelve months, at least.

 HOUSING SUPPLY & INVENTORY

 Housing economists generally consider a five to six-month supply to indicate a healthy market that is balanced between buyers and sellers.
 Less than that is considered a seller’s market.
 This shows that Orlando is a seller's real estate market having low inventory combined with lots of buyers looking for properties.

 A hot market would lead to a faster sale at or above the asking price.
 Although buying a home in a strong seller’s market can be difficult, it’s still possible to secure a deal.
 Don't forget that mortgage rates are at their record lows.
-The 30-Year Fixed-Rate in June 2021 was 2.98%, a dramatic difference from the past two years: 3.16% in 2020 and 3.80% in 2019.
+The 30-Year Fixed-Rate in Sep 2021 was 2.86%, a decrease from the past two years: 2.89% in 2020 and 3.61% in 2019.

 ORLANDO MEDIAN HOME SALES PRICE

 Low inventory coupled with high demand continues to drive up home prices.
-The median price for all types of homes increased by 15% from May 2020 to May 2021.
-The overall median home price (all types of properties) in the Orlando area is $300,000, according to the Orlando Regional Realtor® Association.
+The median price for all types of homes increased by 17.8% from Sep 2020 to Sep 2021.
+The overall median home price (all types of properties) in the Orlando area is $318,000, according to the Orlando Regional Realtor® Association.
 It was a slight drop from the record high of $320,000 set in August 2021.
 The median home price has steadily been increasing over the last 11 months when it was recorded at $269,950 in October 2020.

 - For condos, there was also a significant change in price from year to year (+21%).